 We ask patients not to arrive too early as this may disrupt the strict timing of the clinic and result in increased risk of patient to patient contact.
 If you arrive early, please remain in your car until a few minutes before your appointment.
 3-5 minutes before your appointment please make your way to the main entrance and wait outside.

 Your practitioner or a staff member will collect you from there and escort you to your designated waiting area within the clinic that ensures you are 2m from anyone else.
 On entering and exiting the building you will be asked to use the provided hand sanitiser to clean your hands.
 Best practise posters from Public Health England (PHE) are displayed for your education and guidance.
 Full hand washing facilities including running water and soap are provided in the washrooms as normal.
 In our Chard clinic the washrooms will be out of action due to the proximity to the reception desk - please use the provided hand sanitiser.

 We ask that you remain 2m from any other person whilst attending appointments.
 This is with the obvious exception of your practitioner who will be wearing appropriate PPE and following strict guidelines.
 Even with your practitioner we ask that you keep close contact to the bare minimum required for us to provide high quality care.

 We ask that you refrain from touching clinic property where possible including door handles and other hard surfaces.

-We have contacted a thorough risk assessment and implemented mitigating actions where necessary to reduce risk as much as possible.
-This includes reducing footfall through the clinic, spacing appointments, training for all practitioners and staff, increased infection control process and procedures, wearing of correct PPE, increased signage around this clinics, and floor markings to help patient flow and reduce patient to patient contact.
+We have conducted a thorough risk assessment and implemented mitigating actions where necessary to reduce risk as much as possible.
+This includes reducing footfall through the clinic, spacing appointments, training for all practitioners and staff, increased infection control process and procedures, wearing of correct PPE, increased signage around the clinics, and floor markings to help patient flow and reduce patient to patient contact.